 The Anxion 960TT is 450Hp, which has replaced our 520Hp Xerion.
 It is still able to do the same job but with a reduced fuel usage, therefore reducing our carbon footprint.

 New Holland T7.315

 Cultivations/Harvest Horse Power: 315

-This tractor is an all-rounder and is used mainly for secondary cultivations if needed and grain carting.
+This tractor is an all-rounder and is used mainly for secondary cultivations and if needed, grain carting.

 New Holland T7.180

 Similar to the New Holland mentioned above, this is an all-round tractor.
 However, it also has the benefit that its tyres can be run at a very low pressures, which enable us to travel very lightly over the land once it has been drilled to avoid damage.
 It also has a detachable front-end loader, which helps with loading and unloading.